Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Large apartment complexes or high rise apartments are the single most common housing type in Atlanta, accounting for 47.53% of the city's housing units.
-Other types of housing that are prevalent in Atlanta include single-family detached homes ( 39.88%), duplexes, homes converted to apartments or other small apartment buildings ( 6.93%), and a few row houses and other attached homes ( 5.01%).
-Cities that are predominantly high-density buildings are relatively uncommon in the US.
-Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.
+Large apartment complexes or high rise apartments are the single most common housing type in Atlanta, accounting for 47.78% of the city's housing units.
+Other types of housing that are prevalent in Atlanta include single-family detached homes ( 39.88%), duplexes, homes converted to apartments or other small apartment buildings ( 6.88%), and a few row houses and other attached homes ( 4.80%).
+This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.

 People in Atlanta primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Atlanta has a mixture of owner-occupied and renter-occupied housing.